AASanusi/fashion/README.md

    - This was used to create an icon for the site tab.

 13. #### [ReactJS](https://react.dev/)
-    - This was used to create the components required to build a fully front-end application
+    - This was used to create the components required to build a full front-end application.

 14. #### [React-Bootstrap](https://react-bootstrap.github.io/)
     - Used to style the layout and design of the application.

 ### Components
-- The section is to provide information on the numerous compnents that were created to be reused throught the development of the project.
+- Numerous components were created and reused throughout the development of the project.
 #### Assets.js
 - This provides a loading spinner throughout the site to which provides better UX.
 #### Avatar.js
 - User avatar used across the site to showcase users as they interact with different pages.
 #### MoreDropdown.js
-- Allows users to be able to edit and delete, ranging from their thoughts to posts and many more.
+- Allows users to be able to edit and delete their thoughts, posts and many more.
 #### NavBar.js
-- This is useful as it's observed across all pages and changes depending is user is logged in/out.
+- This is useful as it's observed across all pages and changes depending if user is logged in/out.
 #### NotFound.js
-- Uses Asset component to provide message to users when searching for incorrect pages.
+- Uses Asset component and provide message to users when searching for pages that do not exists.
 #### utils.js
-- provides all components with the functionality to uses infinite scroll.
+- Provides all components with the functionality to use infinite scroll.
 #### useRedirect.js
 - This redirects users to another page if they aren't authorised for that page.
 #### CurrentUserContext.js
-- This provides the functionality avaliable for the user based on the logged in status.
+- This provides the functionality availability for users based on the logged in status.
 #### ProfileDataContext.js
 - Provides the follow and unfollow functionality for users across the page.
 #### axiosDefault.js
-- This was to allow smooth communication with the backend API.
+- To allow smooth communication with the backend API.

 ## Testing